zongqir/key-info-navigator/README.md

 - ⚡ Jump to any position in the document with one click
 - 📝 Add notes and comments to important content
 - 🗑️ Batch delete formatting with Ctrl+Shift multi-select

+## ✨ What's New in v2.4.4

+- 🐛 **Fixed Persistence Issue**: Resolved the critical problem where deleted items would reappear after page refresh - deletion now properly updates the internal spans database
+- ⚡ **Enhanced Deletion Reliability**: Both single and batch deletions now use the transactions API to ensure database synchronization
+- 🔧 **Simplified Architecture**: Streamlined batch deletion logic using simple for loops, reducing codebase by 110 lines for better maintainability

 ## ✨ What's New in v2.4.3